Code-Institute-Submissions/project-final-django/README.md

 6. SQLite
 7. Bootstrap

+## Getting Started
+This project can be cloned and modified for your own purposes.
+The following instructions will help you in setting up the project on your own system.

+#### Installing
+This is an installation guide for Mac/Linux systems.
+Windows commands might be slightly different.
+1. Clone the project to your local machine ```git clone git@github.com:steindevos/project-final-django.git```
+2.

 ## Django components
 This web app is built in Django, a Python based framework for building web applications.
 This section briefly explains how this framework is applied in the project.